-3.2.3 Examples of Design Patterns.
-To date PADI has compiled approximately forty design patterns.
-These design patterns were identified in one of two ways.
+3.2.3 Examples of Design Patterns

+As this is written, PADI has compiled approximately 40 design patterns.5 We selected initial design patterns to develop in one of two ways.
 First, an analysis of standards documents provided definitions of inquiry and statements of what was important for students to know and do.
-We adopted a broad view of inquiry to include not only ways of doing science but also unifying concepts and processes (e.g., Evidence, models, and explanation), and perspectives on how students learn (cf. Bransford, Brown, & Cocking, 1999).
+We adopted a broad view of inquiry to include not only ways of doing science but also unifying concepts and processes (e.g., evidence, models, and explanation) and perspectives on how students learn (e.g., Bransford, Brown, & Cocking, 1999).
 Second, a review of existing assessments developed for curricular projects or research studies provided examples of ways in which situations could be arranged to elicit information about students' understanding of various aspects of inquiry.
 Special attention was given to those assessments that specified a cognitive or situative perspective in their articulation of what was important for students to know and what constituted evidence of knowing.
 There is no claim that the PADI design patterns constitute a definitive set, nor is that the intent.
 Rather, the purpose of these design patterns is to create a shared language for communicating insight and experience about assessment design problems and their solution.
-In this way, we can document and clarify our collective understanding of what constitutes quality assessment design (i.e., coherent assessment argument).
-Summaries of three design patterns follow.
-The full design patterns are shown as Appendix A.
+In this way, we can document and clarify our collective understanding of what constitutes high-quality assessment design (i.e., coherent assessment argument).